mi-examples/pp-dev-js/packages/pp-dev/README.md

 - `pp-dev` or `pp-dev serve` or `pp-dev dev` runs application in development mode
 - `pp-dev build` starts the application build.
 Will create `dist` and `dist-zip` folders. `dist` folder contains unzipped build files. `dist-zip` contains file `<package-name>.zip` with files from the `dist` folder

-## Migration guide from old portal page helper to new
+## Migration guide from old Portal Page Helper to new

-1. You need to initialize npm in your portal page repository (if you have `package.json` file in PP folder, you can skip this step):
+1. Initialize npm in your portal page repository (if you have `package.json` file in PP folder, you can skip this step):

    Go to portal page folder and run command.
 This command will create `package.json` file in your folder